akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The guards remained, rotating shifts, sleeping in the barn.
 Alard sent word to the Queen every few days.
 Replies came: *Stay until Harold is well.
 The King is in Normandy.
 The court awaits.*

 Beatrice and Godfrey did not speak of the marriage.
 There was no need.
 They worked side by side – he mending fences, she tending herbs.
 Sometimes they walked to the river, Goosie waddling behind them, and sat on the bank in silence.
 The goose was quieter than before, slower.
-When Godfrey reached out to stroke her, she did not honk – only leaned into his hand for a moment, then tucked her head away.
+When Godfrey reached out to stroke her, she did not honk – only leant into his hand for a moment, then tucked her head away.

 One evening, Godfrey said, “When we go to Westminster, the Queen will want to seal the betrothal.”